mohanadelemary/flower-image-classifier/README.md

 ### Instructions:
 1. Clone the repository.

-2. De-compress flower_data.tar.gz` and install the required dependencies by running the following command in the project's root directory:
+2. Install the required dependencies by running the following command in the project's root directory:
         `pip install -r requirements.txt`

 3. Run the following commands in the project's root directory to set up your database and model.